cgiuffr/slackrelay/README.md

 slackrelay
 -------------

 slackrelay is a Slack bot which relays every message from a Slack channel to one or more predetermined backends, according to a set of preconfigured rules persisted in a config file.
 A key goal is to enable channel mirroring across different Slack teams.
+Relaying messages from and to both public and private channels are supported.

 Currently, two backends are supported (but others, e.g., **irc**, can be easily integrated):
 * **echo**: simply echoes the original message in the same Slack channel (for testing purposes).